rrwick/Deepbinner/README.md

 ## Acknowledgments

 I would like to thank [James Ferguson](@Psy-Fer) from [the Garvan Institute](https://www.garvan.org.au/).
 We met at the Nanopore Day Melbourne event in February 2018 where I saw him present on raw signal detection of barcodes.
 It was then that the seeds of Deepbinner were sown!

+I'm also in debt to [Matthew Croxen](https://twitter.com/m_croxen) for sharing his SQK-RBK004 rapid barcoding reads with me – they were used to build Deepbinner's pre-trained model for that kit.